gbabiars/gatsby-blog/pages/2015-05-15-creating-bem-rules-with-less.md

 path: "/creating-bem-rules-with-less/"
 ---

+**Edit (2017-05-19): This was a horrible idea and you should absolutely not do this.
+Much better to keep the code flat so it is easier to search**

 BEM is a great way to build styles that work well with components.
 For work, we are using LESS for preprocessing.
 While working on building some reusable components, I stumbled upon a nice pattern for utilizing nesting to build BEM style rules.
 Let's look at a quick example how we can write our styles in LESS using nesting and generate a nice flat BEM style result.

 LESS: